raphaelDkhn/json-on-starknet/README.md

 ```
 npx hardhat generateContract example/input/midi.json midi-generated
 ```
+(I used the [Tone.js](https://github.com/Tonejs/Midi) library to convert the object retrieved from the smart contract into a midi file.)

 ## Retrieve onchain object
 Once your contract is deployed, you can call the smart contract's `retrieve_object` function to get a representation of your original JSON object.